dangets/presentations/python_intro/slides.md

 Syntax
 ======

 Python eliminates many braces and semicolons.
-It is good to have only one operation per line.
+Don't try to be too clever, it's good to have only one operation per line.
 IMHO This makes code much easier to read, and faster to write.
 (also, no arguing over the one true "brace style")